 Sadly, over 100,000 children under five years old will lose their lives to RSV each year worldwide.1

-“Understanding why some children are more susceptible to severe RSV infections could lead to new ways to protect babies from serious illness,” says Dr Davidson.
+“Understanding why some children are more susceptible to severe RSV infections could lead to new ways to protect babies from serious illness,” says Professor Davidson.

 How could this research help?

-“Our aim is to find ways to prevent or treat potentially life-threatening lung infections caused by RSV in young children,” says Dr Davidson.
+“Our aim is to find ways to prevent or treat potentially life-threatening lung infections caused by RSV in young children,” says Professor Davidson.

 The team are building on from their previous discovery about a naturally-produced substance in the body called cathelicidin.